SolidLabResearch/Challenges/reports/automatically-test-performance-of-each-css-commit.md

-# Automatically test performance of each CSS commit
+# Automatically test performance of each Community Solid Server commit

 The corresponding challenge is [#23](https://github.com/SolidLabResearch/Challenges/issues/23).